 2003 US Film Movement DVD top; 2018 US Criterion blu bottom. |

-So, in a way this blu is controversial for its role the on-going Criterion green debate.
-But that's with a question mark at best because outside of that context, we're talking about a minor possible flaw on an otherwise terrific, top-notch release.
-High quality scan, terrific new extras, even a restoration of Lick the Star.
+So, the 2018 blu was a little controversial for its role the on-going Criterion green debate.
+And the 2022 release has done nothing to settle or further it, except to show that Criterion was willing to double down on their timing...
+So there's still a little question mark there; but at worst, we're talking about a minor possible flaw on an otherwise terrific, top-notch release.
+High quality scan, especially now that it's in full 3840p, with terrific new extras and even a restoration of Lick the Star.
 It's a must for Coppola fans no matter how you look at it.

 why can't they just scan the film and not change anything?